dragonflyoss/nydus/README.md

 Questions, bug reports, technical discussion, feature requests and contribution are always welcomed!

 We're very pleased to hear your use cases any time.
-Feel free to reach/join us via Slack and Dingtalk
+Feel free to reach/join us via Slack and/or Dingtalk

 - Slack